Declaring Grades on UCAS Applications **UPDATED for 2012-13**

 However, the same principles apply for all qualifications.
-If you aren't doing AS/A levels, you should read the UCAS page on what to enter and how.
+If you aren't doing AS/A levels, you should check out the UCAS video for more information, or contact the UCAS helpdesk.

 Remember that AS levels are a qualification in their own right, even though they can also contribute to achieving the requirements for a full A level.
-This is why they have to be entered separately.
+This is why they have to be entered separately, even if you are applying after you have completed an A level in the same subject.

 You will be expected to declare all your resit plans: yes, this does mean entering things twice, once with a result and again with a pending result.